1964 race riots in Singapore: Political context

 On 16 September 1963, Singapore merged with Malaysia to form a single federation that was motivated by economic and security considerations.
 The move was intended to counter the spread of communism in Southeast Asia and to give Singapore access to Malaya's natural resources and domestic market.
 In addition, Singapore had gained full internal self-government following the 1959 Singaporean general election, although the United Kingdom continued to manage its external affairs.
 The proposed merger was therefore seen as a path for Singapore to achieve complete independence from British control.
 Meanwhile, the Federation of Malaya had already attained full sovereignty from Britain on 31 August 1957 through the Malayan Declaration of Independence.

 Malaya's Prime Minister at the time, Tunku Abdul Rahman, had initially rejected Prime Minister of Singapore Lee Kuan Yew's proposal for merger, fearing that it would strengthen the communist movement backed by the Malayan Communist Party (MCP) and that the majority ethnic Chinese in Singapore would upset Malaya's racial balance, reducing the Malay population further.
 At that time, the Malay population in Malaya stood at around 45%.
 The Malayan Chinese, who are ethnic Chinese living in Malaya rather than in Singapore, had already made up a significant portion of its population prior to the merger.
 They remain an important community today, although their proportion of the total population in modern-day Malaysia has gradually declined since the 1960s.

-Tunku eventually changed his stance and became supportive of a merger with Singapore after the anti-communist Singaporean leader Ong Eng Guan who was previously expelled from the People's Action Party (PAP) went on to win a by-election as an independent in 1961.
-This convinced him that the communists did not hold decisive influence or broad support among the Singaporean Chinese.
+Tunku eventually changed his stance and became supportive of a merger with Singapore after the anti-communist Singaporean leader Ong Eng Guan, who had previously been expelled from the People's Action Party (PAP), went on to win a by-election as an independent in 1961.
+This convinced Tunku that the communists did not hold decisive influence or broad support among the Singaporean Chinese.
 The Malayan government, however, remained concerned about the PAP's stability, fearing that its collapse could create a power vacuum that the communists might exploit by using Singapore as a base to spread their ideology into Malaya.
 Furthermore, maintaining a Malay or indigenous majority after a merger was made possible through the inclusion of the former British territories of Sabah and Sarawak in the federation, even though the native populations there were not ethnically Malay.
 Together, the Malays and the indigenous peoples of East Malaysia came to be collectively referred to as the Bumiputera in modern-day Malaysia.